qmk/qmk_firmware/keyboards/lucid/phantom_hs/readme.md

-# Phantom Hotswap PCB by Lucid
+# Phantom Hotswap PCB by Maker Keyboards

-The following is the QMK Firmware for the Phantom Hotswap PCB for [LucidKB](http://www.lucidkb.cm).
+The following is the QMK Firmware for the Phantom Hotswap PCB for [Maker Keyboards](http://www.makerkeyboards.com).
 ---

-* Keyboard Maintainer: Lucid
+* Keyboard Maintainer: Maker Keyboards
 * Hardware Supported: Phantom

 Make example for this keyboard (after setting up your build environment):

-    make lucid/phantom_hs:default
+    make maker/phantom_hs:default

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).